 Planning and budgeting

 This is so crucial, I cannot say enough about it.
 There are some great budgeting tools and apps available.
-If you prepare for the future, you can keep those financial wells filled in preparation for the times of drought.
-If you do not have a financial plan, now is the time to start.
+Keep those financial wells filled in preparation for the times of drought and if you do not have a financial plan, now is the time to start.

 Job loss and unemployment